Preview (Apple)

-Preview is the built-in image viewer and PDF viewer of the macOS operating system.
-In addition to viewing and printing digital images and Portable Document Format (PDF) files, it can also edit these media types.
-It employs the Aqua graphical user interface, the Quartz graphics layer, and the ImageIO and Core Image frameworks.
+Preview is the built-in image and PDF viewer of the iOS, iPadOS & macOS operating system.
+In addition to viewing, and printing digital images and Portable Document Format (PDF) files, it can also edit and annotate these media types.
+It employs the Quartz graphics layer, and the ImageIO and Core Image frameworks.

 History

 Like macOS, Preview originated in the NeXTSTEP operating system by NeXT, where it was part of every release since 1989.
 Between 2003 and 2005, Apple claimed Preview was the "fastest PDF viewer on the planet."

+At WWDC 2025, Apple announced that a version of Preview would be coming to iPhone and iPad devices with the release of iOS 26 and iPadOS 26.
+In previous versions of these operating systems, the viewing and editing of PDF files and digital images could be done through the Files or Notes apps.